-What does it mean to mislead?
-When we mislead someone, we want them to think something other than what is the truth.
+When you mislead someone, you want them to think something other than what is the truth.
 Sometimes, there can be data displays that are misleading.
-Let’s think about this.

-When we have built graphs and plots, we have taken care to show the data correctly by choosing appropriate intervals and scales.
+When you construct graphs and plots, you take care to show the data correctly by choosing appropriate intervals and scales.
 There are a variety of ways that graphs can be displayed in a way that is misleading.
-At times, we simply make mistakes.
-Other times, however, people may try to convince us of something by manipulating a graph that may otherwise not truly support the data.
-We must keep a critical eye when we read graphs and compare the data.
+Sometimes people simply make mistakes.
+Other times, however, people may try to convince you of something by manipulating a graph that may otherwise not truly represent the data.
+You must keep a critical eye when you read graphs and compare the data.

 Consider the graph below of the Yula High School Graduation Rate.